spaceC00kie/task-tracker/README.md

 <video of main page tasks being double-clicked>

+Git clone, CD into directory, "npm i", "npm start", "npm run server"

-To use this code you'll want to run a JSON server by typing "json-server --watch db.json --port 5000"
+To use this code you'll want to install JSON server by typing "npm I json-server"

 Once you have a server running, you can add your own tasks.